-The most fundamental purpose of visiting with your child during a CPS case is the make sure that you and your child remain attached to one another.
-I don’t mean this in a negative way that “attached” can be used in our culture.
+The most fundamental purpose of visiting with your child during a CPS case is to make sure that you and your child remain attached.
+I don’t mean this negatively that “attached” can be used in our culture.
 There is nothing co-dependent about this sort of attachment.
 You and your child have a bond that is nearly impossible to break- no matter what you have been through.
 However, a CPS case will cause that bond to be pushed to its limit in many cases.

-If the ultimate goal of your case is to have your child return home with you, that goal cannot be accomplished without first being able to visit with him or her while the case is ongoing.
-Another idea that is important to your case is that in order for your case to be wrapped up sooner rather than later, you must be able to visit with your child as much as possible.
-CPS is going to be observing you see if you are making progress in whatever your safety plan has asked you to work on.
+If your case's ultimate goal is to have your child return home with you, that goal cannot be accomplished without first being able to visit with him or her while the case is ongoing.
+Another idea that is important to your case is that for your case to be wrapped up sooner rather than later, you must be able to visit with your child as much as possible.
+CPS will be observing you see if you are making progress in whatever your safety plan has asked you to work on.
 The only opportunity that you will have to work on those skills with your child and with CPS in attendance will be in the supervised visitation sessions.
 Do not look at these opportunities as being demeaning.
 They are exactly what you need at this time in your life and in the life of your case.

 The relationships that your child forms in their youth will make a tremendous difference in who they are as they grow up.
-If you are not able to provide them with a solid foundation as to who they are, where they come from and what is important to your family then they will not have a firm basis on which to grow and mature into adults.
+If you cannot provide them with a solid foundation as to who they are, where they come from, and what is important to your family, they will not have a firm basis on which to grow and mature into adults.

-Visitation sessions that are provided to you in your CPS case present you with an opportunity to teach your child these traits through discipline, playing together, talking and working to improve your relationship.
-If you are not able to see your child on a regular basis during this time period the bonds that you shared can be broken.
+Visitation sessions provided to you in your CPS case, present you with an opportunity to teach your child these traits through discipline, playing together, talking, and working to improve your relationship.
+If you cannot see your child regularly during this time period, your shared bonds can be broken.
 You play such a significant role in your child’s life that nobody else can replicate what you do for your child.
-As such, you need to be able to see your child on a regular basis during this time period.
+As such, you need to be able to see your child regularly during this time period.

-Even in instances where you will not be able to be reunified with your child on a permanent basis, you are still an important part of your child’s life.
-Allowing yourself and your family to maintain bonds with a child can be important if for no other reason than the CPS case is a difficult time for your child and showing him friendly faces on a regular basis can go a long way towards helping ease the transition into a new phase of their life.
+Even in instances where you will not be reunified with your child permanently, you are still an important part of your child’s life.
+Allowing yourself and your family to maintain bonds with a child can be important if, for no other reason than the CPS case is a difficult time for your child.
+Showing him friendly faces regularly can go a long way towards helping ease the transition to a new phase of their life.

 Children that are living in foster care have a wide range of problems that could potentially affect them.
-Foremost among them in my mind are behavioral issues that are associated with stress, lack of supervision and problems dealing with the upheaval in their life.
-Acting out in the form of behavioral problems is a problem that you may have to encounter as a result of your child being involved in a CPS case.
+Foremost among them in my mind are behavioral issues associated with stress, lack of supervision, and problems dealing with the upheaval in their life.
+Acting out in the form of behavioral problems is a problem that you may have to encounter due to your child being involved in a CPS case.

 The bottom line is that you need a strong bond with your child to get through the CPS case.
-If you do not, the time length of the case could break whatever bond was held and put you both in a position where you forget the role that the other plays in each other’s lives.
-It is once you reach that point where reunification between yourself and your child can prove to be especially difficult.
+If you do not, the case's time length could break whatever bond was held and put you both in a position where you forget the other's role in each other’s lives once you reach that point where reunification between yourself and your child can be especially difficult.

 How to handle your first visit with your child during a CPS case